CartoDB/carto-workshop/04-database/exercises/sql-advanced.md

 ![](imgs/franchise-setup.png)

-Once connected you can run `SELECT` queries against any public dataset from that account.
+Once connected, you can run `SELECT` queries against any public dataset from that account.

-Some tables you have available are:
+Some tables you have available to you from this account are:

 * `ne_10m_populated_places_simple`: Natural Earth populated places
 * `ne_110m_admin_0_countries`: Natural Earth country boundaries